protik77/protik77.github.io/blog/_posts/2020-10-22-air-gapped-mindset.markdown

 date:   2020-10-22
 ---

-> This post is an work in progress where I am trying to write down the mindset that is needed to design an air-gapped HPC system.
+> This post is a work in progress where I am trying to write down the mindset that is needed to design an air-gapped HPC system.

 We are so used to everything connected to internet that, the limitations of an air-gapped system might seem alien at first.